fogfish/dynamo/README.md

 ## Getting started

 The latest version of the library is available at its `main` branch.
 All development, including new features and bug fixes, take place on the `main` branch using forking and pull requests as described in contribution guidelines.
+The stable version is available via Golang modules.

 - [Getting Started](#getting-started)
   - [Data types definition](#data-types-definition)